suncoast-devs/handbook/lessons/cs-api-clients/index.md

 internet.
 Anyone who has visited a busy web page will notice that sending data to, and receiving information from, a remote service (web site, API, etc) on the internet is not _instantaneous_.
-There is always going to be some amount of delay as the request is constructed, sent out by our computer, traverses the various connections over the internet on it's way to the destination server, received, parsed, executed, response created, and the response traversing the return path through the internet back to our computer.
+There is always going to be some amount of delay as the request is constructed, sent out by our computer, it traverses the various connections over the internet on its way to the destination server, received, parsed, executed, response created, and then the response traverses the return path through the internet back to our computer.
 Due to the inherent and unpredictable delay in sending requests and receiving a response the code we write for interacting with such services should be `a-synchronous`.
 The term